That's My Boy (1981 TV series): DVD releases

 All five series are now available individually from Network DVD.

 A complete VHS collection of That's My Boy was also released.

 ITV3 started repeating the series on 10 February 2020, with minor edits.

 A single episode of That's My Boy has been released in the UK as part of a DVD compilation called Classic ITV Christmas Comedy.

+Talking Pictures TV (TPTV) has started repeating the series in the UK, every Thursday at 9pm as of 9th October 2025.
+Each episode is also available via their on-demand Encore service for 7 days after broadcast.